remygrandin/DrawTheNet.IO/README.md

 Go to https://drawthenet.io and start creating diagrams.

 # More Info

-You can find a detaile help guide, including a full list of availalble properties integrated into the app by using the ? button in the top left corner of it, [direcly in github](./src/help.html), or [on the website](https://drawthenet.io/help.html)
+You can find a detailed help guide, including a full list of availalble properties integrated into the app by using the ? button in the top left corner of it, or [here](https://drawthenet.io/help.html)

 # Vendors Icons
 The follwing vendors are available by default: